Help Desk: http://www.ucl.ac.uk/ras/portico/helpdesk

 Involved in multidisciplinary teaching to researchers, medical students, post-graduate students, nurses and therapists, focusing on MRI, neurorehabilitation, and the management of disability, with special focus on multiple sclerosis.

-Participates in short courses run by Institute of Neurology.
+Participates in short courses and masterclasses run by Institute of Neurology.

 As Director of Institute of Neurology fostered growth of the Education Unit to establish a four-year PhD programme in Clinical Neuroscience, a new MSc course in Advanced Neuroimaging, an online MSc for neurology trainees, and developing a distance learning postgraduate diploma in neuroscience (e-Brain) with the Joint Neurosciences Council and the EFNS.
 Within the CBRC launched an MSc in Translational Medicine.

 Established National Treasure post in neurorehabilitation and curriculum for neurology SpRs in last year of training.

 Involved in production of educational materials for patients relating to diagnosis, treatment and management of MS for the MS Society, MSIF, and the MS Trust.

 International teaching role: Teaches regularly in courses and workshops on neurorehabilitation, outcome measurement, MRI, and diagnosis and management of multiple sclerosis aimed at researchers, physicians, specialist nurses, therapists, and patient groups.
 Named lectures include the ECTRIMS Lecture (2015), the Don Paty Memorial Lecture (2015), the Charcot Lecture (2014), the Pringle Lecture (2011), Gowers Memorial Lecture (2009), BS Singhal Oration (2007).

 Has edited textbooks on multiple sclerosis and rehabilitation.

 |01-AUG-2011||Dean||Faculty of Brain Sciences, SLMS||University College London, United Kingdom|